-Overshadowed by Awesome: Between the lovestruck kids and the great passive-aggressive fairie divorce settlement, people don't give much thought to the rude mechanicals, even though Bottom was allegedly played by Shakespeare himself.
-Fittingly, it's the fool who has the best summation of the entire play: he gets his head turned into a donkey.
+Overshadowed by Awesome: Between the lovestruck kids and the great passive-aggressive fairie divorce settlement, people don't give much thought to the rude mechanicals.
+Bottom is the fool who has the best summation of the entire play: he gets his head turned into a donkey.
 Meaning, "Love makes asses of us all".

 The Power of Friendship: Helena tries to use this trope to win over Hermia in the confusion in the woods when she thinks that Hermia betrayed her.
 It Doesn't Work.
 (Made worse in that Helena betrays Hermia first)